Fat Cats No Joking Matter

 It’s Not Normal or Natural

 Being overweight is not “normal” or natural for a cat’s physique, and it’s uncomfortable for them.
-They are naturally very lean and muscular, built for hunting.
+As carnivores, they are naturally very lean and muscular, built for hunting.
 Unfortunately, much of the commercial cat food leads to their dangerous excess weight.
 You may not even consider your cat to be overweight.
 For reference, one lb. of excess fat on a cat is equivalent to 40 lbs. on a human!
-Feline obesity has become such a problem veterinarians see in their clinics that veterinary universities are doing studies to address the issue, and the magazine Cat Fancy does regular articles on the subject.
+Feline obesity has become such a problem veterinarians see in their clinics that veterinary universities are doing studies to address the issue, and the magazine Cat Fancy writes regular articles on the subject.
 A study done in 2011 and published in 2012–the Banfield State of Health Study on dogs and cats–showed a 90% increase in overweight cats in the past 5 years before the study.
 Interestingly, the statistics closely mimic that of the human population–55% of cats are overweight and 28% of those are obese.

 It’s Not Fun

 Even if we think they are “fat and happy,” being overweight is not fun for a cat.
 By instinct, cats run and play (i.e. they practice hunting and hunt).
 When they are overweight, they feel lazy and sluggish and it’s difficult to play and run.
 They start to have joint pain from the stress on their little joints.
 And lack of activity makes them lazier, creating a lazy-weight gain cycle.

 Risks of being an overweight cat are highly increased chances of: